lussytea/english-for-designers/year-end-review/index.md

 3) What were the top (three) things you learned this year?

+I need to repaeat a part of takeaways here:

+1. I made steps to summarize me as a brand.
+I finally wrote my CV and do a portfolio!
+I am not standing „in front of empty canvas“, which is everytime the hardest part.
+2. I find out the importance of good writting.
+It is not only about designing!
+3. I know more voice, tone & style.

 4) What was the most memorable activity/assignment?

 5) What’s something you accomplished this year that you are most proud of?